 The 80s certainly didn’t shy away from shiny, bold fabrics, even when it came to undergarments.
 Metallic panty and bra sets walked the runways, as did glitzy lurex bodysuits and leotards.
 While they looked fab, we think we’ll stick to our comfy cotton briefs for now!

-2020 style tips: a metallic bra would look killer under overalls or a low-cut top for party-wear.
-Ladies, skip the metallic undies and stay with safe and natural fibers for your health and comfort.
+Style Tips: A metallic bra would look killer under overalls or a low-cut top for party-wear.
+Ladies, skip the metallic undies and stay with safe and natural fibres for your health and comfort.

 14. Cone bras